realblobii/FOOSIEngine/docs/conventions.md

 Style notes
 - Engine uses raw pointers for ownership where the engine owns resources (e.g., `objMgr->registry` holds unique_ptr<Object>).
 When using `Instantiate()` you receive a raw pointer but do not free it.
 - Keep JSON keys snake_case to match existing examples (e.g., `obj_class`, `obj_subclass`).

-If you'd like, I can add a CONTRIBUTING.md with preferred PR and coding workflows.